stephanbruijnis/omnext.github.io/_best_practices/mendix/Modules/36-Documents-within-module-root-that-are-not-of-type-folder.markdown

 ---

 **Why**
-According to the conventions documents should always be nested within folders
+According to the conventions, documents should always be nested within folders.

 ![36.png]({{ site.url }}/assets/36.png)

 **How to fix**
+...